henriod/henriod/README.md

 I develop location aware web and mobile system, i love playing with spatial data on web and mobile plateform for visualization and interaction.
 Cadastre and Land administration system is first love.

-Skills: Django, Geodjango, Angular, Dart, Flutter, Leaflet
+Skills:
+- Django (Geodjango),
+- Angular,
+- Dart (Flutter),
+- Leaflet
+- 3D and Virtual Tours with Cesiumjs and panolensjs

-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Vue
 - 💬 Working with spatial data on web applications